mozilla/glean/docs/user/reference/debug/index.md

 ### Send Pings

-_This feature is only available for the Kotlin and Swift SDKs._
+_This feature is only available for the Kotlin and Swift SDKs and in Firefox Desktop via `about:glean`._

 This expects the name of a ping and forces its immediate submission.